An American company has the audacity to try it with SpaceX

 The Odysseus mission may be the first successful private landing on the moon.
 In addition to the scientific payloads, there are also 125 works of art on board.

-Kennedy Space Center – In recent years, several private companies have unsuccessfully attempted to land on the moon.
-A notable example is the American company Astrobotic, whose land vehicle Peregrine burned up in the Earth's atmosphere.
+Kennedy Space Center – In recent years, several private companies have tried to build on the project without success moon to ground. a A prominent example of this is the American company Astroboticwhose land vehicle “Peregrine” burned up in the Earth's atmosphere.
 Now another American company is planning to attempt a soft landing on the moon.

-Intuitve Machines, the company behind the next attempt, has been awarded a contract from NASA to bring six different cargoes to the Moon.
+Intuitve Machines, the company making the next attempt, has received funding from the US space agency NASA He received the order to bring six different cargoes to the moon.
 This arrangement is Part of the CLPS program It brought $118 million to the company.
 This amount was invested in developing the lunar lander, which was called “Odysseus.”
 In addition, six commercial payloads were loaded onto the Nova-C lunar lander.

 The next moon landing is imminent: Intuitive Machines is bringing NASA instruments to the moon